 - salt and pepper to taste

-Remove baking sheets from oven and allow peppers to cool.
-Once cool enough to touch, remove the skins of the red bell peppers.
+- Remove baking sheets from the oven.
+Once cool enough to handle (should take around 15 minutes), use your fingers to remove the skins of the red bell peppers.

-Serve warm and garnish with reserved cauliflower florets.
+- Serve the soup warm and garnish with reserved cauliflower florets.